 Personalised and specific care is provided over several appointments, in order to establish a child-centred support.

-Our expertise covers all areas of pediatric dentistry (preventive care, restorations, prosthetic rehabilitation and dental surgery in children).
+Our expertise covers various areas of pediatric dentistry (preventive care, restorations, prosthetic rehabilitation, and pediatric dental surgery).

 Our specialist dentists will take the time to explain to the child what they are doing.
 They will build up your child's confidence as they go along, using simple words and providing distraction.